• Skip to primary navigation

 Cranberry season runs roughly from mid-September to early November.
 During this time you will see cranberries sold up and down the Cape.
 In grocery stores, farmer’s markets, cranberry festivals, and even at the cranberry farms themselves.

 Inevitably I pick up several bags of fresh cranberries to cook with and experiment in the kitchen.
 There are plenty of recipes to make with cranberries.
-Sweet dishes like muffins, scones, pancakes, and cookies, as well as more savory recipes like whole grain bowls, salads, relishes and more.
+Sweet dishes like muffins, scones, pancakes, and cookies, as well as more savory recipes like whole grain bowls, salads, relishes, and more.

 Harvesting cranberries in the fall is the perfect time to get ready for the upcoming holiday season.
 If you don’t think you will be using your cranberries right away, like within a week or so, and you want them to be fresh for your Thanksgiving or Christmas holiday meal, then I recommend washing and drying your cranberries thoroughly, placing them in a freezer safe bag or container, and then putting your cranberries in the freezer.
 This will preserve their freshness until you are ready to use them.